AFI Webinar Series N°1: Inspiring Sustainable Solutions from Metro Vancouver

-On November 29, 2024, we hosted the first session of our webinar series, designed to highlight best practices and promote the initiative’s key resources.
-The session, titled “Leveraging Integrated Design in Metro Vancouver Wastewater Treatment Infrastructure Projects: Practices and Policies to Catalyze Nature-Based Solutions”, showcased an innovative model for sustainable development.
+This past November 29, 2024, we held the first session in our webinar series designed to highlight best practices and promote key initiative resources.
+The session, entitled “Leveraging Integrated Design in Wastewater Treatment Infrastructure Projects in Metro Vancouver: Practices and Policies to Catalyze Nature-Based Solutions,” put the spotlight on an innovative model for sustainable development.

 Design Concept – Iona Island | @Metro Vancouver

-During the event, experts Lea Elliott, Senior Policy Analyst and Biologist at the Metro Vancouverv Regional District, and Matthew Woodruff, Principal Architect at Local Practice Architecture and Design, shared insights on how the integrated design of the Iona Island Wastewater Treatment Project (Canada) aims to improve water quality, restore estuarine health, and create essential habitats for migratory birds.
+During the event, experts Lea Elliott, senior policy analyst and biologist with the Metro Vancouver Regional District, and Matthew Woodruff, principal architect with Local Practice Architecture and Design, shared their experiences on how integrated design in the Iona Island (Canada) wastewater treatment project is focused on improving water quality, restoring estuarine health and creating essential habitat for migratory birds.

-The “Iona Island Wastewater Treatment Plant” is one of AFI’s Nido Projects—the first of its kind focused on knowledge management to spotlight best practices being implemented across the Americas.
-This model has the potential to be replicated throughout the hemisphere, benefiting communities, birds, and nature as a whole.
+The “Iona Island Wastewater Treatment Plant” is one of AFI’s Nest projects, the first of its kind focused on knowledge management to make visible good practices that are being implemented in the Americas, and that could be replicated throughout the hemisphere helping communities, birds and nature in general.

 Iona Beach Regional Park | @Metro Vancouver

-In line with these objectives, we provide specialists and project structuring teams with the AFI Guide for Structuring Investment Projects Focused on Water and Basic Sanitation, a key tool for integrating bird conservation into sustainable infrastructure projects.
-This resource, along with additional materials, is available in our official repository.
+In line with these objectives, we make available to specialists and structuring teams the AFI Guide for the structuring of investment projects focused on Water and Basic Sanitation, a key tool to guide the integration of the poultry component in sustainable infrastructure projects.
+This resource, along with other materials, is available in our official repository.

-The recording of this inspiring session is now available (Password: WEBINAR).
-We invite water and infrastructure project specialists, investors, and structuring teams to explore these tools and discover how this innovative approach can serve as a model for projects across the continent.
+The recording of this inspiring session is now available for download (Password: WEBINAR).
+We invite water and infrastructure project specialists, investors and structuring teams to explore these tools and learn how this innovative approach can serve as a model for projects across the continent.

-Through this initiative, we reaffirm our commitment to linking the conservation of migratory birds with sustainable regional development, promoting projects that balance community well-being, environmental sustainability, and economic feasibility.
+Through this initiative, we reinforce our commitment to link migratory bird conservation with sustainable development in the region, promoting projects that balance community well-being, environmental sustainability and economic viability.

 Barn Swallow (Hirundo rustica) | @Wikimedia.com